chris-wood/draft-group-privacypass-k-check/draft-group-privacypass-consistency-mirror.md

 about a mirror's available capacity can choose different implementations for strategy 1.

 Strategy 2 might be preferrable for a service and resource that is infrequently used.
-Clients should consider how this strategy may reveal usage patterns over time to the mirror.
+However, a consequence of this strategy is that it can reveal a client's usage patterns to the mirror.

 When the origin server has multiple versions of a resource corresponding to a URL, it should respond with the resource that is both currently valid and will